HariSekhon/spark-apps/README.md

 ### Testing ###

-Continuous Integration is run with a sample test run found under ```tests/run.sh``` which indexes some sample data and then retrieves it from Elasticsearch to verify that everything is working end-to-end.
+Continuous Integration is run with ScalaTest and a sample test run found under ```tests/run.sh``` which indexes some sample data and then retrieves it from Elasticsearch to verify that everything is working end-to-end.

 ### Contributions ###